MYSTRANsolver/MYSTRAN_Documentation/README.md

 ## User Manual

 The User Manual is the largest and most thorough document in the MYSTRAN documentation suite.
-It contains detailed information about the how to use the program.
+It contains detailed information about how to use the program.

 The User Manual is in MS Word (docx) because this is a good balance between design and flexibility.
 The Word document can then create a PDF, which will reside in this repo and the main MYSTRAN repo.